vinayakbhadage/data-importer/Readme.md

-# Import data from MS sql Server into Elasticsearch 1.6#
+#How to import data from MS SQL Server into Elasticsearch 1.6#

 **Problem:**